Criminal Justice and Health

 The Program’s scholarship also seeks to critically examine the reliance on criminal justice solutions to complex social problems.
 Our projects aim to inform theory and practice on criminal law reform to reduce criminalization that results in human rights abuses.
 Our interests in this area are broad, but place an emphasis on laws that are used to punish diverse expressions of identity, morality, sexuality, and bodily autonomy.

-Contact for Criminal Justice & Health and Human Rights: Emily Nagisa Keehn
+Contact for Criminal Justice and Health: Emily Nagisa Keehn